-- Install the Web Adaptor.
-Since this prototype setup will include two Web Adaptors, name this one portal.
+- Install the ArcGIS Web Adaptor.
+Since this prototype setup will include two web adaptors, name this one portal.
 Configure the Web Adaptor with your portal using the initial administrator account.
 See About the ArcGIS Web Adaptor for more information on installation and configuration.

 - Install and authorize ArcGIS Server.
 Ensure that you license the server as ArcGIS GIS Server.

 - Create your site and remember your primary site administrator account user name and password.
 See Creating a new site in the ArcGIS Server documentation for more information about this process.

 - Install a second ArcGIS Web Adaptor named server and configure the web adaptor with your ArcGIS Server.

 - Install ArcGIS Data Store and create a relational data store and tile cache data store to be used with your ArcGIS Server site.
 See the ArcGIS Data Store help for more information.

 - Log in to the portal using your initial administrator account.

 - Click Organization > Settings > Servers.

 - Set your newly added server as the portal's hosting server and click Save.

 - To test whether your deployment is working properly, add your zipped shapefile to the portal.
-Navigate to Map Viewer by clicking Map.
+Browse to Map Viewer by clicking Map.
 Click Add > Add Layer from File and browse to the location of the .zip file.
 Click Import Layer, and the shapefile contents should appear on the map.